The Open Door: Music and lyrics

+Songs

 Album opener "Sweet Sacrifice" contains "rumbling guitars", a string section, and a "layer of programming" alongside Lee's "trademark haunting vocals and dark lyrics", according to IGN.
 The main theme of the song is recovery from an abusive relationship that was the source of Lee's writing on Fallen, coming from a "much stronger standpoint" on this album.
 Lee said the song is also "almost sarcastic" to herself as she "needs to stop being that sweet sacrifice".
 Entertainment Weekly described it as a "bruising breakup lament that turns into an anthem of freedom".

 "Call Me When You're Sober" is a rock song that starts as a piano ballad and mixes elements of several genres including symphonic rock, soul, electropop, hard rock, R&B, and nu metal.
 Lee said the song is about "dealing with someone with an addiction, which is really hard, especially when you love someone", later confirming it was inspired by the end of her relationship with singer Shaun Morgan of rock band Seether.
 She also said that it is about "more than the most obvious thing", deeming it "empowering" for herself as it represents "leaving a whole world behind that was really hurting me", and "getting to the place with yourself where you're finally willing to stand up for yourself.
 Put your foot down when you know you need to."
 Dubbed a "chick anthem" by Lee based on the reception she received from female fans, the song is "a literal snapshot of one's frustration of dealing with the addiction of someone they love", The Washington Post wrote.

 "Weight of the World" is a "relentless rocker with Eastern motifs and distorted vocals".
 Lee's inspiration for the song was the pressures of fame, including the pressure she felt from fans "who feel I can solve their problems".
 She said she wants "to be there for people and tell them what I think" but she is "not a therapist" and doesn't "have all the answers", noting that she understands that sometimes "the only thing that seems to really help is that someone else who has felt that low expressing those feelings to you".
 In the song, Lee used a music box and toy piano that she had kept since childhood.